 - Number of Players: How many players do you need to play the game?
 Generally speaking, most RPGs are meant for small groups of roughly three to six people in addition to the Game Master (GM).
-Some games may state outright the required minimum or maximum number of players, while for others, it simply depends on what your GM feels they can accommodate.
+Some games may state outright the required minimum or maximum number of players, while for others, it simply depends on what your Game Master (GM) feels they can accommodate.

 - Time Commitment: Unless you’re playing a one-shot game, count on there needing to be multiple game sessions to complete the story.
 Be sure to talk with your group to find a time that works for all of you to get together (whether in person or online) every week or so to play for a few hours.
-You can play whenever, but playing regularly helps the details stay fresh in everyone’s minds.
+You can play whenever, but playing on a regular basis helps the details stay fresh in everyone’s minds.

 - Difficulty Level: Many of these tabletop RPGs are meant to be fun, lighthearted, and easy to play so that anyone—regardless of their experience with RPGs—can jump in and enjoy a game.
-Others might not be considered as beginner friendly, and will require an experienced GM and players to get the most out of them.
-Be sure to talk among your group to find a game that’s a nice fit, and be willing to help new players get the hang of things as they go.
+Others might not be considered beginner-friendly and require an experienced GM and players to get the most out of them.
+Be sure to talk among your group to find a game that’s a nice fit and be willing to help new players get the hang of things as they go.

 - Equipment: Each game requires a different combination of equipment; that is to say, things like dice (typically a six-sided die, called a D6, or dice with more or fewer faces like a D4, D12, or D20), character sheets, tokens, cards, and minis.
 And beyond the game, you might even need things like pencils, paper, and snacks.

-- Content Type: The incredible thing about role-playing games is that they’re only limited by the imaginations of the participants.
+- Content Type: The incredible thing about role-playing games is that they’re only limited by the participants’ imaginations.
 The open-endedness of these games means they are capable of encompassing literally any type of being or scenario, depending solely on the creativity of your Game Master.
 Make sure you’re aware of the types of content the game may contain or touch on, and talk with your GM if there are subjects they should avoid.

 - Costs: Buying the books and equipment needed to play these games usually isn’t too costly.
 The vast majority of tabletop RPGs only tend to cost around $20-$30 for starter sets or basic gear for a single player.
 However, keep in mind that the cost of things like handbooks, dice, and minis can add up over time.
 And hey, odds are, someone you know probably already owns the game and is willing to use their copy.

-Aside from Dungeons & Dragons, Pathfinder is perhaps the most well-known tabletop RPG out there.
+Aside from Dungeons & Dragons, Pathfinder is perhaps the most well-known tabletop RPG.
 However, its first edition was a modified version of the third edition of Dungeons & Dragons; likewise, the fifth edition of D&D incorporated many of the advantages Pathfinder had over previous D&D versions.
 Because the two are fairly entangled, and because we want you to see a broader variety of tabletop RPGs, we aren’t going to focus on this title.
-That being said, if you are interested in learning more about Pathfinder, that’s awesome and you can view its resources on its publisher’s website.
+That said, if you are interested in learning more about Pathfinder, that’s awesome, and you can view its resources on its publisher’s website.

-Call of Cthulhu ($24.99) is a horror-fiction RPG created by Chaosium that’s based on pulp horror author H. P. Lovecraft’s story of the same name.
-Where Dungeons & Dragons has classes like rogue, cleric, warlock , and the like, Call of Cthulhu has its one to five players, called investigators, take on occupations like detectives, scholars, criminals, hobos, and so forth.
+Call of Cthulhu is a horror-fiction RPG created by Chaosium based on pulp horror author H. P. Lovecraft’s story of the same name.
+Where Dungeons & Dragons has classes like rogue, cleric, warlock, and the like, Call of Cthulhu has its one to five players, called investigators, take on occupations like detectives, scholars, criminals, hobos, and so forth.
 The game revolves around solving a series of occult-based mysteries.